robatwilliams/decent-code/topics/code-flow.md

 ## Checks

 **Avoid unnecessary null checks.** There are some things in the technical and business logic domains that we can fairly confidently rely on not to ever be null.
-Adding explicit checks for them bloats the code.
+Adding explicit checks for them can hide problems, and they bloat the code.

 **Avoid inappropriate null/state checks (or those in inappropriate locations) that patch over underlying issues.** These are usually checks that skip/branch logic in invalid or edge-case scenarios, done in one place to avoid/conceal a problem that has originated elsewhere.
 Instead, prefer to address/fix the root cause issue.
 Also be aware of checks in callers that should be in callees, and vice versa.